 Biography and current work

-MissionMy goal is to develop novel navigation strategies for autonomous flying robots, pushing the boundaries of what can be done with lightweight sensors and low-performance processors.
+MissionMy goal is to develop novel navigation strategies for autonomous flying robots, pushing the boundaries of what can be done with light-weight sensors and intelligent mechanics.

-I am currently working on the AirBurr platform, a flying robot that can live with collisions.
-I aim at studying how robots relying on this new principle can use simple controllers and sensors to better achieve tasks that are only tackled through heavy modeling in conventional approaches.
-I am investigating sensors and controllers required for in-flight collision recovery and for navigation using interactions with obstacles, by taking inspiration from insects that navigate very reactively and bump into obstacles when they cannot see them.
+I am currently working on the GimBall platform, a flying robot that can interact with the environment.
+I am studying how such robots can use simple techniques to better achieve tasks that are only tackled through heavy modeling in conventional approaches.
+I am investigating techniques for in-flight collision recovery and for navigation using interactions with obstacles, by taking inspiration from insects that navigate very reactively and bump into obstacles when they cannot see them.

 |2009-present||PhD student at the LIS.|

 |2007-2009||Master in Microengineering at EPFL - Robotics specialization.|

 |sept 08 - jan 09||Master project at Harvard University, in the Microrobotics Laboratory|

 |feb 08 - june 08||Semester project realized at the LIS that involved the programming and testing of a 80cm wingspan MAV, with which we also participated in a flying robot competition in Germany.
 We took the second place in the autonomy competition (watch the video report of the preparation and competition).|